 Carrying our empty bottles,

-she sets us off on our journey to the other side on this last hazy, August evening.
+she sets us off on our journey to the other side on this last hazy, summer evening.

 We push our way through the warm air,